belle-kochapon/chatbot-plugin-restapi/README.md

 Once activated, the chatbot widget will appear on all pages of your site.
 Visitors can click the widget to open the chat window and start a conversation.

 You can modify the chatbot's behaviour and responses by editing the `main.js` file located in the plugin's root directory.

+## Note:
+This version of the chatbot plugin is currently a test version that works exclusively with an n8n workflow and does not use an AI agent.
+Its purpose is to test the integration between the frontend, WordPress backend, and n8n.
+You can review the test_connection.json file to see the workflow.